 The Kingdom

 Our Navigator calling is “to advance the Gospel of Jesus and His kingdom into the nations through spiritual generations of laborers who live and disciple among those who don’t yet know Jesus.”
 The Gospel of the Kingdom is bigger than any particular tradition, so although we are predominantly evangelicals, we are non-denominational.
-Our founder Dawson Trotman generously promoted actively serving other works.
+Our founder, Dawson Trotman generously promoted actively serving other works.
 From the beginning he gave away some of his best leaders and time to other groups in the Body of Christ.
 That practice continues today.

-One day one of our Navigator fellow workers began exploring helping Catholic Churches to make disciples.
+One day one of our Navigator fellow workers began exploring helping Catholic Churches make disciples.
 This was controversial among us.
 But he pressed on with the encouragement of key Navigator leaders.
-Eventually the Lord led him to sincerely become a Catholic Navigator, but before that he launched a ministry called Emmaus Journey, a ministry of Catholic Evangelization of and Discipleship in many hundreds of Catholic parishes.
+Eventually the Lord led him to sincerely become a Catholic Navigator, before that he launched a ministry called Emmaus Journey, a ministry of Catholic Evangelization of and Discipleship in many hundreds of Catholic parishes.
 It is endorsed and promoted by Catholic bishops.
 Its purpose is “to bring about in all Catholics such an enthusiasm for their faith that, in living their faith in Jesus, they freely share it with others.”
 We eventually encouraged Emmaus Journey to launch out on their own with our blessing, thoroughly embedded in the Catholic Church.

-We did this because we are not called to advance the Gospel of protestant evangelical Christianity, but rather we are called to advance the Gospel of Jesus and his kingdom.
+We did this because we are not called to advance the Gospel of protestant evangelical Christianity, but rather we are called to advance the Gospel of Jesus and His kingdom.
 One day I was sitting with my monk friend in a meeting at St. Vladimir’s seminary, and I asked, “Explain to me again why we are here exploring partnering.”
 He came up out of his chair and pounded the table as he said, “We are here for the sake of the Gospel!”
 That’s all I needed to hear.

 Spiritual Generations That Remain